ucdavis/ANNA-AnimalHealthAnalytics/README.md

 ## Software Requirement

 To impelemnt ANNA, we would need the following software and packages to start with.
-In the following instructions, we are demostrated based on Windows machines.
+Our implementation is based on machines running Windows Server Operating System.
+The software/package/dependencies would be different if the host machine runs with different operating systems.

 - Python Version 3.7 and 3.9
 - miniconda
 - Apache HTTP Server
 - MySQL Community Server (GPL) Version 8.4.2 LTS
 - MySQL Workbench (Optional)
+      - MySQL Workbench is the GUI of the MySQL Community Server Management System
 - MATLAB Runtime R2019b (v9.7)
 - List of Python Packages specified in the requirement text file.